brandonbrown4792/the-mix-frontend/README.md

 2. Once cloned, navigate to the base folder of this repository.
 3. Open index.html to view webpage

-Note: The backend software must be downloaded and running as well to see a user interface.
+Note: The backend software must be downloaded and running as well.
 See the backend project [here](https://github.com/hoobie4792/the-mix-backend).

 ## Features